pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

   Click **Continue Migration**

-1. On the right side of the page, paste a publicly accessible URL to a download of your site archive.
+1. Paste the publicly accessible URL to a download of your site archive on the right side of the page.
 If you are using a Dropbox URL, change the end of the URL from `dl=0` to `dl=1` so we can import your site archive correctly.

    ![Import archive](../../../images/migrate-site-drupal-import-archive.png)

-1. Click **Import Archive**.
-Click **Visit the Site Dashboard** from the Site Dashboard on Pantheon after the imported is complete.
+1. Click **Import Archive** and then click **Visit the Site Dashboard** from the Site Dashboard on Pantheon after the import is complete.

  ![Successful Drupal Migration](../../../images/dashboard/successful-drupal-migration.png)